Coronavirus Covid-19: Can smartphones help NZ stop spread?

 Contact tracing was absolutely vital, he said, but so was the current lockdown.

-"So, we need a range of virus response weapons, particularly as we don't quite know yet if we are "flattening the curve".
+"So, we need a range of virus response weapons, particularly as we don't quite know yet if we are 'flattening the curve'.

 "What is key in all this is that we need to be sure that infection is slowing or stopped ultimately.
 This means an infected person only infects one person or less.